Dan Neidle

-Dan Neidle is a British tax lawyer and commentator, who researches and writes on issues of tax law and tax policy.
-He founded Tax Policy Associates, a non-profit which advises policymakers and journalists on tax policy.
+Dan Neidle (born 1973) is a British tax lawyer, investigative journalist and commentator, who researches and writes on issues of tax law and tax policy.

+Neidle worked as a tax lawyer at international law firm Clifford Chance for 23 years, becoming its UK head of tax in 2020.
+After retiring, he created Tax Policy Associates, a non-profit which advises policymakers and journalists on tax policy.

+For his work, Neidle won the "Investigation of the Year" award in the British Journalism Awards 2023.

 Legal career

 Neidle worked as a tax lawyer at international law firm Clifford Chance for 23 years, becoming its UK head of tax in 2020.
 Described by taxation law specialist Jolyon Maugham and tax publication ITR as possibly the UK's leading tax lawyer, his practice covered tax, cryptocurrency, public law and Brexit.
 He has been critical of schemes used by prominent individuals and companies to avoid tax, in favour of increased HMRC prosecution of aggressive tax avoidance and evasion, and in favour of windfall taxes on oil and gas producers (but did not support the investment allowances proposed in the UK Government's 2022 oil and gas windfall tax, saying they were just "giving money away").

 Neidle advised industry groups on the 2019 Labour Party proposals to nationalise utilities, and was critical of the suggestion that investors would receive less than market value compensation.
 Neidle was also dismissive of Labour's 2019 tax proposals, saying there could be a £20bn revenue hole in its plans.